Discover more from Dead Man Talking

 As we can see very clearly, Arizona, California, Florida, Georgia, Louisiana, Nevada, South Carolina, and Texas are all negatively correlated with the rest of the country but positively correlated with each other.

-Ever since the days of Hope-Simpson, seasonality has been known to have a significant influence on viral incidence so this should come as a surprise to no-one who hasn’t been duped by the world health authorities attempts to pervert decades of scientific discovery.
+Ever since the days of Hope-Simpson1, seasonality has been known to have a significant influence on viral incidence so this should come as a surprise to no-one who hasn’t been duped by the world health authorities attempts to pervert decades of scientific discovery.

 Strangely, they appear to be completely disinterested in the abject lack of seasonality of COVID during the same period in 2021 (Figure 2).